Push in the back: History

 The idea of a Push in the Back rule has its origins in the 1860s just one year after the first Melbourne Football Club rules (Laws of Australian rules football) were published.
 Proponents of rugby football, in particular, felt that the practice of pushing a player from behind was unsportsmanlike and especially dangerous.
 With the Australian rules lacking an offside and defensive and offensive lines, rugby players in general play did not need as much positional awareness of players behind them.
 Among the earlier advocates of the rule change was the South Yarra Football Club possibly the first club to have such a rule, however its introduction was deemed unnecessary and was voted down at the first committee meeting.
+In the early days many serious injuries resulted from players being pushed while contesting the ball, and its practice in marking contests discouraged players from attempting high marks.
 One of the commonly cited reasons for its rejection is the difficulty in officiating was seen to outweigh the benefit.

 The Ballarat Football Club enforced such a rule in 1872.
 The club staunchly defended its rule despite calls to fall in line with the Melbourne Football Club's rules.
 In 1874 in matches against the Melbourne Football Club it succeeded in having the visiting club agree to a no pushing from behind rule.
 The rule was then debated by clubs at a 1874 conference but was again voted down.
-In practice, however its use as a tactic was increasing and umpired began to penalise it with free kicks despite the absence of a rule.
+Ballarat continued to enforce the law on visiting clubs for decades.

 By 1876, South Australian leagues, also playing under their own rules, began to outlaw the practice in marking contests.
-However Victorian clubs still allowed the practice and players accepted it as part of the game and when South Australia agreed in 1877 to adopt the Victorian rules to participate in representative matches against Victoria they included the ability to push players from behind.
+The South Australian Football Association, the first governing body for Australian rules football in South Australia was the colonial body to outlaw the practice in its official rules in April 1877.
+However Victorian clubs still allowed the practice and players accepted it as part of the game and when South Australia agreed in 1877 to adopt the Victorian rules to participate in representative matches against Victoria, due to strong pressure from the Victorians they compromised to allow players to be pushed from behind.